aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Executive branch:

-head of government: Prime Minister Koffi SAMA (since 29 June 2002)
+head of government: Prime Minister Yawovi AGBOYIBO (since 16 September 2006)

 cabinet: Council of Ministers appointed by the president and the prime minister

-elections: president elected by popular vote for a five-year term; election last held 1 June 2003 (next to be held NA June 2008); prime minister appointed by the president
+elections: president elected by popular vote for a five-year term (no term limits); election last held 24 April 2005 (next to be held by 2010); prime minister appointed by the president

 Legislative branch: